MagellanicGames/SpeedyHtml/README.md

 rowEnd;
 ```

-### Step5 - Add some more padding then a footer
+### Step7 - Add some more padding then a footer

 ```
 padding;

-addFooter;{email:myEmail@mail.com,date:01/07/1999,copy:Web Develop34}
+addFooter(email:myEmail@mail.com,date:01/07/1999,copy:Web Developer);
 ```

-### Step6 - Save with the .shb extension and run through Simple Html builder
+### Step8 - Save with the .shb extension and run through Simple Html builder

 ```
 SpeedyHtmlBuilder.exe websiteScript.shb